Golden Temple And Much More To Do In Amritsar

 The food at the Golden Temple Langar was still left.
 We went once again to the Golden Temple for visiting Langar.
 Visit Amritsar and not been to Langar is impossible.

 The Golden Temple is open for 24hrs and Guru ka Langar (Langar Hall) is open for all people, irrespective of caste, creed, and race.
 Langar meal is served at ALL HOURS.
 Around 40,000 people are served in the langar every day for free.

 Meals in the langar are vegetarian and are simple, nourishing and nutritious.
 They usually consist of rotis(bread), rice, daal (lentils), a vegetable dish, and kheer(dessert).

 Shopping at Heritage Street

-Shopping is must when we Visit Amritsar, and Heritage Street is the best place for this.
+Shopping is a must when we Visit Amritsar, and Heritage Street is the best place for this.

 Maharaja Ranjit Singh Museum

 Museum dedicated to the Sikh Empire founder displaying armour, paintings & other historical objects.

 It is one of the best museums in Punjab and also one of the top tourist attractions in Amritsar.
 Maharaja Ranjit Singh Museum was originally the summer palace of the first king of the Sikh Empire, Maharaja Ranjit Singh.
 Later, it was converted into a museum in 1977 CE.